 Thrush – Vaginal Candidiasis Diagnosis

-Candida infections are notoriously difficult to diagnose, in particular vulvovaginal candidiasis (VVC).
 Vaginitis is the most frequent gynaecological diagnosis encountered by clinicians who provide primary care to women.
 Symptoms are non-specific and neither self diagnosis nor diagnosis from a physician is reliable without laboratory confirmation.

-In particular, try my 5 different yeast infection home tests to determine if yeast may be playing a role with your vaginal infection, these tests can detect candida infections resulting from overgrowth in the gastrointestinal and respiratory tract and in other areas of your body.
+In particular, try my 5 different yeast infection home tests to determine if yeast may be playing a role with your vaginal infection, these tests can detect candida infections resulting from overgrowth in the gastrointestinal and respiratory tract and throughout other regions of your body.
 It may help to provide a preliminary analytical result after which clinical consideration should be observed, especially where there is one or several positive results from these tests.

 Vulvo-Vaginal Candidiasis (VVC)